 Women Leaders of Tomorrow is a non-profit organization focused on education and sports in Afghanistan.
 Our organization is based in Vancouver Canada.
 We operate in two specific areas:

-WLT helps highly qualified Afghan women and girls by matching them with scholarships and bursaries to pursue undergraduate university education in the United States and Canada.
+WLOT helps highly qualified Afghan women and girls by matching them with scholarships and bursaries to pursue undergraduate university education in the United States and Canada.

-WLT is a non-political organization with the sole purpose of providing higher education opportunities for Afghan women.
+WLOT is a non-political organization with the sole purpose of providing higher education opportunities for Afghan women.
 Graduates are expected to return to Afghanistan and fill the gender gap in the workforce, particularly in the government and private sectors.
 These women leaders of tomorrow will learn leadership skills to become future business executives, government employees and run for elected office in politics.

 Women Leaders of Tomorrow also provides platforms for leadership and empowerment through sports, Judo in particular.
 WLT has a unique women’s leadership in sport program named GOAL (Girls of Afghanistan Lead).
 The GOAL program helps young Afghan women to gain confidence and empowerment through training in martial arts.
 Through this activity, the GOAL initiative provides opportunities for international Judo training for qualified young women.